-The upper Gulf of California basin began developing about seven million years ago, after Baja California was torn away from North America by the northwestward drifting Pacific Plate.
-Plate boundary transform faulting and seafloor spreading are hidden beneath sand and water on the far side of the Gulf in this image.
-Seafloor basalts of that boundary are geochemically different from the alkali-olivine basalts of Pinacate, which is not related to plate tectonics.
+The Pinacate Volcanoes constitute a prominent geologic feature of the Gulf of California basin, sharply contrasting with the reddish tan sand of Gran Desierto de Altar that surrounds them.
+The Gulf basin began opening about seven million years ago after Baja California was torn away from North America by the northwestward drifting Pacific Plate.
+Transform faulting and seafloor spreading of the plate boundary are hidden beneath sand and water on the far side of the Gulf.

-Opening the Gulf brought the sea (base level) inland, changing the energy regimes of rivers around it; especially the Colorado River that integrated itself across the Colorado Plateau to connect with the Gulf by about five and a half million years.
-The Gran Desierto de Altar was carried from the Colorado Plateau by the river to its delta, where westerly winds picked up the sand and dust to blow it eastward (down the right side of the picture).
-The reddish color of the dune fields reflects their origin as sandstone and redbed mudstone on the Plateau.
+Opening the Gulf brought the sea (base level) inland, changing the energy regimes of rivers around it; especially the Colorado River that integrated itself across the Colorado Plateau to connect with the newly opened Gulf by about five and a half million years ago.
+Reddish Gran Desierto sand was eroded from from sandstone and redbed mudstone on the Colorado Plateau and was carried by the river to its delta, where westerly winds picked it up and blew it eastward (down the right side of the picture).

 MAJOR WEBSITE REVISION